-But while the tech is still evolving, connected cars are simplifying life for both drivers and manufacturers — especially when it comes to electronic upgrades.
+Connected cars are simplifying life for both drivers and manufacturers — especially when it comes to software upgrades.

 Thanks to IoT-connectivity, a car’s many software-reliant components can be updated “over the air.”
-Mann says a non-working head set, for example, is more likely to require an over-the-air (OTA) software update rather than a trip to the manufacturer.
+Mann said a non-working headset, for example, is more likely to require an over-the-air software update rather than a trip to the manufacturer.
 Even a vehicle’s electronic control units are remotely updatable.

-OTAs can enhance vehicle performance, too.
-Serial software-updater Tesla, Mann notes by way of example, has sent OTA software fixes for everything from battery performance to suspension lifts.
-Tesla CEO Elon Musk has said improvements to the company's highway Autopilot, plus better recognition of stop signs and traffic lights, will be included in a forthcoming round of updates.
+OTAs can enhance vehicle performance too.
+Serial software-updater Tesla, has sent OTA software fixes for everything from battery performance to suspension lifts.

 Mann predicts that other automotive IoT developments will include more updates that are specifically related to features enhancement and offered via a pay-as-you-go subscription model.
 A provider could remotely pipe in, say, Audible’s audiobook service if a driver is taking a long vacation and traveling by car.

 Changing technology means staying on top of new liabilities — and being able to deploy fixes with the click of a button rather than dealing with issues case by case.
 When a new vulnerability is identified, Mann said, IoT-connected onboard software lets manufacturers “immediately distribute a patch that addresses that vulnerability in a matter of days or minutes.”

 One of the great promises of automotive IoT is predictive maintenance.
 A constellation of computer chips and sensors placed throughout a connected car collect performance data, which is processed in the cloud to predict when a part might require maintenance long before it gives up the ghost.